dwi-handoyo/Destructuring-in-Javascript/README.md

 11. Rest Parameter in Object

-12. Retrieve from An Object then Pass To A Function
+12. Extract Fields of Function in Object Destructuring

+    Object destructuring by using function.
 Retrieves a field in an object, after it is passed as a parameter to a function.
+    Including .map method to destructure an object.

 B. DESTRUCTURING FUNCTION